 Some insurance companies will just let you add a vacancy permit to your existing home insurance policy.
 You may also be able to get an entirely separate policy (which means you can probably just change your insurance for that property from a regular insurance policy to a vacant home policy.)

-If your current carrier doesn’t offer these options, it’s completely fine to ask your agent for recommendations.
-Whether you go with a specialty insurance company that your agent recommends or one that you find, do your research before getting their policy.
+If your current carrier doesn’t offer these options, you might need to take a different route.
+You may end up going with a specialty insurance company, and you should do your research before getting their policy.
 Make sure they’re a reputable company.

 How much does vacant home insurance cost?